dib-lab/dibsi/ANGUS.md

 Biological Station from 2010 to 2016, with support from the USDA and NIH (see [Funders](FUNDERS.html)).
 Dr. Brown is the founding course director and ran the workshop from 2010-2015; Dr. Staton (UTK) and Dr. MacManes (UNH) were the 2016 course directors.
+In 2017 the course moved to UC Davis with Dr. Brown, and we were able to expand to serve over 80 learners.

 There are now almost 300 alumni of the first 8 years!

-With Dr. Brown's move to UC Davis, the workshop has expanded to serve more learners, and to include more activities.

 ----